 Our Story

-Wasted Kitchen started with a simple idea: good food and less waste should go hand in hand.
+Wasted Kitchen started with a simple belief: good food and less waste should go hand in hand.

-What began as a small food business making the most of seasonal and surplus produce has grown into something bigger — proof that real food, thoughtful sourcing and sustainability can work commercially in the real world.
+What began as a small food business making the most of seasonal and surplus produce has grown into something much bigger — proof that real food, thoughtful sourcing and sustainability can work commercially, practically and deliciously in the real world.

 Back in Kent, that thinking became Wasted Kitchen.